shivanipawar9/akshata12/README.md

-# akshata12 and shivani sitting together
+# akshata12 and shivani sitting together. varsha is sitting with neha.